 Let's reconsider my earlier statement around our simple payment process:

 The redundant steps we highlighted were largely centre around communication flows and duplication of information.
 The problem here is that professionals and businesses are trying to handle an integrated process with disparate systems.
 In the world of cash flow forecasting and cash management that means:

-- Using an accounting system like Xero or Quickbooks Online
+- Using an accounting system like Xero, Quickbooks Online or Sage

 - Creating cash flow forecasts and cash plans in a spreadsheet